The Last Spell: Plot

 The Last Spell takes place in a dark fantasy, post-apocalyptic world ravaged by war and magic.
 After centuries of fighting, a deranged mage discovers a spell capable of destroying entire cities.
 The mage casts the spell on the town of Glintfein, engulfing it in purple flames and annihilating all life—including members of the royal family.
 In turn, the royal family's mages research how to cast this devastating spell, and then begin using it on nearby cities.

 Soon, every nation has acquired a means of casting this devastating magic, turning city after city into ruins engulfed in purple flames.
 But the ruins do not remain dormant; a purple mist begins emanating from each ruined city, and from the mist marches the undead corpses of those killed by the devastating magic.

 Small groups of survivors gather to fend off the undead, and a fighter known as The Commander takes charge.

 In retribution for the magical destruction, most mages are exiled or killed, but some are spared.
 Under The Commander's watch, those spared mages discover a spell that could banish all magic from the world, thereby ending the purple mist and stopping the undead hordes.
 However, the mages need time to channel enough energy to cast the spell, so they need The Commander, along with a ragtag team of heroes, to protect the mages, at any cost, until the last spell is cast.

+Eventually, the Commander successfully leads the heroes in completing the magic circles required for the last spell in the remaining survivor havens.
+However, unknown to the survivors, the Commander is actually the original mage responsible for the destruction of Glintfein.
+He initially invented the city destroying spell in hopes that it would put a stop the wars ravaging the land, but did not foresee the destruction of the world, so he developed the last spell as penance for his actions.
+He also struck a deal with the twin gods Schaden and Freude to gain the power he needs, despite knowing they plan to use his body as a conduit to manifest in the physical world.

+The Commander returns to the rings of Glintfein to perform the final ritual for the last spell, and defeats Schaden and Freude when they attempt to stop him.
+Upon casting the last spell, the Commander absorbs all of the world's magic as well as Schaden and Freude into his own body, ascending into godhood.
+Having saved his world, the Commander decides to use his newfound powers to save other worlds in need of his aid in an act of eternal penance for his crimes.